freakypie/backbone_views/README.md

 If a `mixin` method is provided by the mixin, the it will be called during the view's `initialize` method.

+This view also provides basic rendering.
+It will call the template property of the view if it exists.

 ### NunjucksView